Risk Management

 Responses

-• ● Formulation of a (BCP), annual validation of countermeasures, revision of BCP and ongoing training
+• ● Formulation of a business continuity plan (BCP), annual validation of countermeasures, revision of BCP and ongoing training

 • ● Implementation of measures for reduced production and continuity assurance by securing adequate inventories, establishing redundancy with our production systems, and augmenting spare parts supplies